Finnhub-Stock-API/finnhub-go/docs/DefaultApi.md

 Earnings Call Transcripts

 <p>Get earnings call transcripts, audio and participants' list.
-This endpoint is only available for US companies.
-Earnings call transcripts for international markets are available for Enterprise clients via our partner's feed. <a href=\"mailto:support@finnhub.io\">Contact us</a> to learn more.</p><p>17+ years of data is available with 170,000+ audio which add up to 6TB in size.</p>
+This endpoint is only available for US companies. <p>17+ years of data is available with 170,000+ audio which add up to 6TB in size.</p>

 ### Required Parameters